 Decisions, along with many basic documents, are also published in the Yearbook of the European Convention on Human Rights/Annuaire de la Convention Européenne des Droits de L'homme (Periodicals).
 Summaries of cases are published in Case Law of the European Court of Human Rights (KJC5132 .A52 B4713).
 The Human Rights Case Digest (KJC5132.A52 H85) reprints selected Resolutions of the Committee of Ministers as well as summaries of decisions.
+The European Journal of Migration and Law publishes summaries of case reports of the European Court of Human Rights, and it is available through HeinOnline.
 Decisions are also selectively published in International Legal Materials (Periodicals & HeinOnline) and International Law Reports (KZ199 .A56).
 Taking a Case to the European Court of Human Rights, 2d ed.
 (KJC5138 .L43 2005) provides advice about the practice and procedures of the court.

 For more information on researching the Council of Europe see History, Role and Activities of the Council of Europe: Facts, Figures and Information Sources and European Human Rights System.